cjohns95/Item-Price-Scraper-for-OSRS/README.md

 ### Installing

-Just place the script into the same folder as your CSV file and then replace 'YOUR.csv' in the script with your csv's file name.
+Just place the python script and the CSV file in the same folder and you're good to go.

 ## Authors